 Is your Google Chrome not responding on your Mac?
 Don’t worry – you’re not alone.
-Many Mac users have faced the frustrating issue of Chrome crashing unexpectedly.
+Many Mac users have faced Chrome crashing issue on Mac unexpectedly.
 In this article, we’ll guide you through troubleshooting steps to fix a Chrome not working correctly and get it running smoothly on your Mac.

-Quick tip for making Chrome run faster on Mac
+Quick tip to fix Google Chrome crashing on Mac

-Clearing Chrome’s caches can help resolve these issues and potentially improve the browser’s speed.
+Clearing caches can help resolve Chrome issues like Chrome freezing or slow browser’s speed.
 You can easily remove Google Chrome caches or uninstall and reinstall the browser with App Cleaner & Uninstaller from Nektony.

 App Cleaner & Uninstaller